 Feedback from the consultation will inform further refinement of the option which will be included in an application to the Department for Transport to fund the scheme.

 Councillor Andrea Davis, Cabinet Member for Infrastructure, Development and Waste Management, said: “Feedback from last year’s consultation showed overwhelming support of 95% backing the need for a scheme, and the County Council has been looking at a raft of improvements along the route to drive forward economic growth.
 We’re keen to hear what people think of what is being put forward so that the scheme can be further developed for an Outline Business Case which is likely to include three separate costed options with one preferred option.”

 The County Council is aiming to submit an Outline Business Case to the Department for Transport in December.

-More information on the scheme is available at new.devon.gov.uk/ndlr.
+More information on the scheme is available at www.devon.gov.uk/ndlr.